HdrHistogram/HdrHistogramJS/README.md

 ## Instantiate an histogram
 The API is very close to the original Java API, there is just a tiny addition, a simple builder function.
-Here is how to use it to instantiate a new histogram object:
+Here is how to use it to instantiate a new histogram instance:
 ```
 import * as hdr from "hdr-histogram-js"